Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: An approximation scheme for

-By \autoref{clm:sym-structure} we may assume w.l.o.g.\ that the condensation graph of the optimum solution $N$ is a poly-forest.
-Consider a weakly connected component $C$ of $N$, i.e.\ inducing a connected component of $\ud{N}$.
+By \autoref{clm:sym-structure} we may assume w.l.o.g.\ that the condensation graph of the optimum solution $N$ is a poly-forest such that every terminal has one neighbour and every Steiner vertex has three neighbours.
+Consider a weakly connected component $C$ of $N$, i.e., inducing a connected component of $\ud{N}$.
 We first extend $C$ to a strongly connected graph $C'$ as follows.
-Let~$F$ be the edges of $C$ that do not lie in a strongly connected component, i.e.\ they are the edges of the condensation graph of $C$.
+Let~$F$ be the edges of $C$ that do not lie in a strongly connected component, i.e., they are the edges of the condensation graph of $C$.
 Let $\widetilde F=\{uv\mid vu\in F\}$ be the set containing the reverse edges of $F$, and let $C'$ be the strongly connected graph spanned by all edges of $C$ in addition to the edges in~$\widetilde F$.
-Note that adding $\widetilde F$ to $C$ increases the cost by at most a factor of two as $G_N$ is bidirected, and the number of neighbours of any vertex does not change.
+Note that adding $\widetilde F$ to $C$ increases the cost by at most a factor of two as $G_N$ is bidirected, while the number of neighbours of any vertex does not change.
 We claim that in fact $C'$ is a \emph{minimal} \scss solution to the terminal set $R_C\subseteq R$ contained in~$C$, that is, removing any edge of $C'$ will disconnect some terminal pair of $R_C$.

 For this, consider any $s\to t$ path of $C'$ containing an edge $e\in\widetilde F$ for some terminal pair $s,t\in R_C$.
 As the edges $F$ of the condensation graph of $C$ form a poly-tree, every path from $s$ to $t$ in $C'$ must pass through~$e$.
 In particular there is no $s\to t$ path in $C$, and thus there is no edge $st$ in the pattern graph~$H$.
-Or conversely, for any terminal pair $s,t\in R_C$ for which there is a demand $st\in E(H)$, no $s\to t$ path in $C'$ passes through an edge of $\widetilde F$.
-Thus the set of paths from $s$ to $t$ is the same in $C'$ and~$C$.
-Since every edge $e$ of the weakly connected component $C$ is necessary for some such pair $s,t\in R_C$ with $st\in E(H)$, the edge $e$ is still necessary in $C'$.
+Or equivalently, for any terminal pair $s,t\in R_C$ for which there is a demand $st\in E(H)$, no $s\to t$ path in $C'$ passes through an edge of $\widetilde F$.
+Thus for such a terminal pair the set of paths from $s$ to $t$ is the same in $C'$ and~$C$.
+Since $N$ is an optimum solution so that every edge $e$ of $C$ is necessary for some pair $s,t\in R_C$ with $st\in E(H)$, the edge $e$ is still necessary in $C'$.
 Moreover, for any of the added edges $uv\in\widetilde F$ the reverse edge $vu\in F$ was necessary in $C$ to connect some $s\in R_C$ to some $t\in R_C$.
 As observed above, $uv$ is necessary to connect $t$ to $s$ in~$C'$, since the edges $F$ of the condensation graph form a poly-tree.